vippsas/vipps-solutions/recurring-and-login/README.md

 Use the [create charge](https://developer.vippsmobilepay.com/api/recurring/#tag/Charge-v3-endpoints/operation/CreateChargeV3) endpoint to place the charge and specify the due date.
 A charge must be scheduled a minimum of two days before the payment will occur.
 It will be automatically captured on the due date.

+### Step 10.
+Check status of charges

+Check the status of the captured charges.

 For more information, see:

 * [Recurring API guide: Charges](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api/#charges)